tnichols217/notes/CSDS 391/Textbook/4 - Complex Search.md

 ## Hill-Climbing and Gradient Descent

 - Takes a state and heads in the direction with the steepest change either up or down
-- Often will get stuck
+- Often will get stuck at local maxima
+-